Probing the superconducting gap structure in the noncentrosymmetric topological superconductor ZrRuAs: Introduction

-In this report, we present the results of our muon spin rotation/relaxation ($\mu$SR) measurements along with magnetization, electrical resistivity and heat capacity studies on ZrRuAs. $\mu$SR is a very sensitive technique to resolve the nature of the pairing symmetry in superconductors.
-For type-II SC, the mixed or vortex state gives rise to an inhomogeneous spatial distribution of local magnetic fields influencing the muon spin depolarization rate which is directly related to the magnetic penetration depth $\lambda$.
-Most importantly, the temperature dependence of $\lambda$ is particularly sensitive to the structure of the SC gap.
-Moreover, zero-field $\mu$SR is a very powerful tool for verifying whether or not time reversal symmetry is preserved in the superconducting state.
-The $\mu$SR results are supplemented by our heat capacity measurements.
-Our results show $s$-wave pairing with preserved time reversal symmetry in ZrRuAs.
+In this report, we present the results of muon spin rotation/relaxation ($\mu$SR) measurements on ZrRuAs. $\mu$SR is a very sensitive technique to resolve the nature of the pairing in superconductors.
+For type-II superconductors, the mixed or vortex state gives rise to an inhomogeneous spatial distribution of local magnetic fields influencing the muon spin depolarization rate which is directly related to the magnetic penetration depth $\lambda$.
+Most importantly, the temperature dependence of $\lambda$ is particularly sensitive to the structure of the superconducting gap.
+Moreover, zero-field $\mu$SR is a very powerful tool for verifying whether or not time-reversal symmetry is preserved in the superconducting state.
+Here, the $\mu$SR results are supplemented by magnetization, $M$, electrical resistivity, $\rho$, and heat capacity, $C_{\rm p}$ measurements.
+Our results show $s$-wave pairing with preserved time-reversal symmetry in ZrRuAs.